opringle/cayman-blog/_posts/2017-11-14-CNN_text_classification.md

 In this series of blog posts I will outline two highly effective approaches to classifying sentences.
 This first post will cover a less freqently seen approach.... convolutional neural networks.

 Although traditionally used for image processing tasks, [CNN's have proven very effective at various NLP tasks](https://arxiv.org/pdf/1702.01923.pdf).
-Lets dreak down the model, step by step:
+Lets break down the model, step by step:

 ## Word2vec